You are now in the main content area

 Faculty of Community Services

-Toronto Metropolitan University's Faculty of Community Services offers a diversity of disciplines that focus on making a positive impact in the community.
+Toronto Metropolitan University (TMU)'s Faculty of Community Services offers diverse programs that focus on making a positive impact in the community.
 The rich curriculum of multi-disciplinary programs in health, education, social justice and community development is closely connected to the spirit and the dynamism of the community.

 Faculty of Community Services degree programs